Commonsense has chosen to go BPA free with our receipts!

 "We’ve been selling BPA-free products for years," said Marion.
 "But I was really horrified to discover recently that we may be exposing our workers to between 250 – 1000 times more BPA than the average baby bottle contains.
 They handle so many receipts in any one day and one study in the US indicated that retail workers carry an average of 30% more BPA in their bodies than other adults."

-All Commonsense Organics stores now use BPA-free receipts.
-BPA-free receipts are available in New Zealand and Commonsense Organics is encouraging all stores to change as quickly as they can.
+Commonsense stores now use BPA-free receipts.
+BPA-free receipts are available in New Zealand and we'd love to encourage all businesses to change as quickly as they can.

 You can read more about BPA in store receipts here.